gilligan/gilligan.github.io/about.md

 - I am the organizer of [BusConf](http://www.bus-conf.org) - A FP oriented OpenSpace conference
 - I occasionally speak at conferences ([haskellX 2019: Nix workshop](https://skillsmatter.com/skillscasts/14175-workshop-nix-and-haskell-from-hello-world-to-deploying-to-production))
 - I've helped out in the haskellX program committee which was a really nice experience
+- You can have a look at my [CV](https://tpflug.me/cv.pdf) if you want to

 ## How To Reach Me